Altinn/altinn-studio-docs/content/teknologi/altinnstudio/development/handbook/test/testcafe/testCafehowto/_index.md

 ### Basics on POM and Selectors

  1. config.json has the URLs and app names used in different environment
  2. Use of objects from POM
-            i.
-Import page – 'import page_name from path_to_the_file
+     - Import page – 'import page_name from path_to_the_file
-            ii.
-Declare an object for the page - let object_name = new page_name();
+     - Declare an object for the page - let object_name = new page_name();
-    4. Selectors
+ 3. Selectors
-        a.
-Id – starts with ‘#’
+     - Id – starts with ‘#’
-        b.
-Class – starts with ‘.’
+     - Class – starts with ‘.’
-        c.
-Html -> “ul > li”
+     - Html -> “ul > li”
-    5. test.skip – to skip a test in a test run (The results for the tests goes to Others)
+ 4. test.skip – to skip a test in a test run (The results for the tests goes to Others)

 [More about Selectors](https://devexpress.github.io/testcafe/documentation/test-api/selecting-page-elements/selectors/)